FAQ's

 Where is lost property?

-Lost property will be handed in to the Information Hut located just between The Pageant Pub and Bailey Bridge.
+Lost property will be handed in to the Site Office located in the Paddock.

-Information Huts are clearly marked on the site map.
+Information Points are clearly marked on the site map.

 Where can I buy CPOP merchandise?